-- Balance Transfers.
-If your credit card debt hasn’t yet affected your credit scores and you have a strong enough credit rating, you may be able to find debt relief simply by transferring the balances from one or more of your high interest credit cards to a credit card with a much lower interest rate—ideally, a 0% APR credit card which allows you at least a period of time to pay off your debts at 0% interest.
-You need to have a strong credit rating to qualify for a good card and be aware there may be certain fees and/or a balance transfer APR applied to the transactions.
-Always check your credit card contract before you make any type of special transaction to make sure you won’t be overcharged.
+Balance transfers.
+If your credit card debt has not yet made significant damage to your credit score, you might be able to find debt relief simply by transferring the balances from one or more of you high interest credit cards to a credit card with a much lower interest rate.
+You will need a strong credit rating and make sure you check your credit card contract to see if there are any fees involved.

 - How much unsecured debt do you have?

-- What types of unsecured debt do you have—i.e. credit cards, medical bills, other unsecured lines of credit?
+- What types of unsecured debt do you have (i.e. credit cards, student loans, tax debt, other unsecured lines of credit)?

 - Have you been late or missed payments on your debt?

-- If so, and the accounts are delinquent, how long have they been that way?
+- If so, and your accounts are delinquent, how long have they been that way?

 - What is your credit rating?

-- Do you currently have a steady monthly income and if so, how much?
+- Do you have a steady monthly income?
+What is your household budget?